rupadarshiray/rupadarshiray.github.io/content/about/now.md

 > This is a [/now page](https://nownownow.com/about) for me!

-- In my 4th semester of BSMS at IISER Mohali.
-- Applying for Mathematics summer internships.
-- Reading category theory, on smooth manifolds, gauge, gravity etc.
+- Doing a reading project on differential topology.
+- Studying analysis, sympathetic geometry, etc.